mo0hamed-shoaib/rootly-notes-app/README.md

 ## 📈 Analytics & Exports

-- Dashboard charts for understanding, study time, mood, and course progress
+- Home charts for understanding, study time, mood, and course progress
 - Notes export via the "Export" action on `/notes`

 ---